#WalangPasok – August 19 2017 declared holiday in Quezon City

-The 138th birth anniversary of President Manuel L. Quezon will be commemorated this coming August 19, Friday.
-It is special non-working holiday in the provinces of Aurora and Quezon as well as in Quezon City as stated in Republic Act 6741.
+The nation will be making the 139th birth anniversary of President Manuel L. Quezon this August 19, Saturday.
+The day has been designated as a special non-working holiday in Quezon City as well as the provinces of Aurora and Quezon by Republic Act 6741.
 It is a working holiday in the rest of the Philippines.
 The law was enacted during the term of the late President Corazon Aquino.
 Read the full text of RA 6741 in this link.

 Quezon is the country’s second president, having served from 1935 until his death in 1944.
 He is also the third longest-serving president in Philippine history, behind Ferdinand Marcos and Gloria Macapagal-Arroyo.